 The Company has been actively monitoring the ongoing COVID-19 pandemic and its impact globally.
-Given the Company's current infrastructure needs and current strategy, the Company was able to transition to remote working with limited impact on productivity, as shelter-in-place and similar government orders were imposed.
+Given the Company's current infrastructure needs and current strategy, the Company was able to transition to remote working with limited impact on productivity as shelter-in-place and similar government orders were imposed.
 All development activities are currently active in support of the Company's Biologics License Application ("BLA") registration program for ONS-5010 for wet age-related macular degeneration ("wet AMD").

-The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain it or treat COVID-19.
-Management believes the financial results for the three and six months ended March 31, 2022 were not significantly impacted by COVID-19.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition will depend on future developments that are highly uncertain, including any new information that may emerge concerning COVID-19 and the actions taken to contain it or treat COVID-19.
+Management believes the financial results for the nine months ended June 30, 2022 were not significantly impacted by COVID-19.